mozilla-l10n/documentation/products/firefox_android/adding_singlelocale.md

 Android has two different types of builds: a multi-locale build that ships in Google Play Store, and a single-locale build (containing only one locale) that is mostly used for testing.

 The list of locales for which single-locale builds are created is stored inside a file named **all-locales** within Mozilla’s code repositories.
-Since the goal is to create Aurora builds, the file will be in mozilla-aurora: https://hg.mozilla.org/releases/mozilla-aurora/file/default/mobile/android/locales/all-locales
+Since the goal is to create Central builds, the file will be in mozilla-central: https://hg.mozilla.org/mozilla-central/file/tip/browser/locales/all-locales

 ## File a bug to add the new locale